 £000

-Weighted Financial Risk Exposure 350
+Weighted Financial Risk Exposure 280

 Minimum Level of General Reserve 1,000

-1,350
+1,280

 Less:

-Est General Reserve at 31.3.19 1,000
+Est General Reserve at 31.3.20 1,000

-Est Transitional Reserves 2,100
+Est Transitional Reserves 2,000

-Notional surplus in reserves 1,750
+Notional surplus in reserves 1,720

-- 7. This notional surplus would indicate that reserves are adequate though they only represent approximately a two year contingency (all other things remaining equal) - 8.
+- 7. This notional surplus would indicate that reserves are adequate though they only represent approximately a two and half year contingency (of Max'm financial risk all other things remaining equal) - 8.
 It is generally accepted that no budget is without some exposure to risk.
-However, the position in Rossendale for 2019/20 is such that risks have been identified and either provided against or the above considered view taken that the scale of the risks are manageable.
+However, the position in Rossendale for 2020/21 is such that risks have been identified and either provided against or the above considered view taken that the scale of the risks are manageable.
 This is reflected in a budget that is both: - Prudent, that is maintaining a balance between spending commitments and the resources with which to pay for them, and - Sustainable, that is able to maintain that balance over the short term. - 9.
 The degree of risk that remains in the budget influences the view which should be taken on the level of reserves which the Council needs to maintain, which is the second strand to this statutory advice.
 The Council's financial strategy suggests that Members continue to plan for general reserves of c.£1.0m.
-General reserves as at 1st April 2018 were £1.0m and are expected to continue to be £1.0m as at 31st March 2019.
-The Medium Term Financial Strategy identifies other pressures on the horizon in the main as a result of the CSR 2015, the recent Local Government Settlement, the Fair Funding Review, 75% retention of NNDR and other resource pressures.
+General reserves as at 1st April 2019 were £1.0m and are expected to continue to be £1.0m as at 31st March 2020.
+The Medium Term Financial Strategy identifies other pressures on the horizon in the main as a result of: future Local Government Settlements, the Fair Funding Review, 75% retention of NNDR and other resource pressures.

 However, within the immediate medium term the Council has some resource to plan for the anticipated deficit over this period.
 This therefore means that general reserves should be planned for at a level of at least c. £1m over the medium term.
 Such general reserves, together with other earmarked reserves will allow a cushion against the risks which have been identified and those unforeseen incidents which may from time to time arise.
-The financial monitoring reports to Members include a forecast of all reserves over the medium term. - 10.
-All that said, the Council is facing a continuing financial challenge over the medium term with an annual financial deficit of initially c £700k which first commenced in 2018/19 and continues into 2019/20.
+The financial monitoring reports to Members include a forecast of all reserves over the medium term.

+- 10. All that said, the Council is facing a continuing financial challenge over the medium term with an annual financial deficit which first commenced in 2018/19 and continues in 2021/22.
 Therefore, Council must give further consideration in its financial planning to either reduce costs or increase revenues and in particular consider carefully its support of non-statutory services and the Government's assumptions of Spending Power and need.
-Given the Council's previous success in delivering efficiency savings, the current funding deficit and the ability to record a positive s25 report in the future is extremely challenging but deliverable - subject to future announcements regarding our share of local business rates.

-- 11.Therefore, in conclusion for 2019/20, being the current year ahead, I am able to give positive assurance to Members as to: - The adequacy of General and earmarked reserves to address the risks against which they are held and - The robustness of the budget for 2019/20
+Given the Council's previous success in delivering efficiency savings, the current funding deficit and the ability to record a positive s25 report in the future is extremely challenging but getting closer to being delivered subject to future announcements regarding our share of local business rates. - 11.Therefore, in conclusion for 2020/21, being the current year ahead, I am able to give positive assurance to Members as to: - The adequacy of General and earmarked reserves to address the risks against which they are held and - The robustness of the budget for 2020/21